The Impact of Gratitude on Biology and Behavior in Persons With Heart Disease (GRACE)

 - How to Read a Study Record

 Overall, the investigators aim to recruit 150 subjects during their hospitalization for an acute coronary syndrome (ACS).
-At two weeks post-ACS, the investigators will assess levels of gratitude, draw blood for baseline levels of biomarkers, gather baseline information about health behaviors critical to cardiac health, and obtain baseline measures of symptoms and function.
-Finally, the investigators will repeat assessments of biomarkers, behavior, and function at 6 months to allow us to assess the impact of gratitude on these outcomes; the investigators will also have an objective measure of physical activity via accelerometer (step counter) at 6 months.
+At two weeks post-ACS, the investigators will assess levels of gratitude and optimism, draw blood for baseline levels of biomarkers, gather baseline information about health behaviors critical to cardiac health, and obtain baseline measures of symptoms and function.
+Finally, the investigators will repeat assessments of biomarkers, behavior, and function at 6 months to allow us to assess the impact of gratitude and optimism on these outcomes; the investigators will also have an objective measure of physical activity via accelerometer (step counter) at 6 months.

-Specific Aim #1: To prospectively assess the association between gratitude 2 weeks after ACS and improvement in biological markers of cardiac health at 6 months post-ACS.
+Specific Aim #1: To prospectively assess the association between gratitude/optimism 2 weeks after ACS and improvement in biological markers of cardiac health at 6 months post-ACS.

-Hypothesis: Higher levels of gratitude at 2 weeks will be associated with greater reductions in levels of biomarkers associated with negative heart health between 2 weeks and 6 months.
+Hypothesis: Higher levels of gratitude/optimism at 2 weeks will be associated with greater reductions in levels of biomarkers associated with negative heart health between 2 weeks and 6 months.

-Specific Aim #2: To assess the association between gratitude 2 weeks after ACS and subsequent adherence to health behaviors known to improve post-ACS prognosis at 6 months.
+Specific Aim #2 (*primary aim*): To assess the association between gratitude/optimism 2 weeks after ACS and subsequent adherence to health behaviors known to improve post-ACS prognosis at 6 months.

-Hypothesis: Higher levels of gratitude at 2 weeks will be associated with greater amounts of physical activity (measured by accelerometer) at 6 months, and greater improvements in self-reported adherence to health behaviors (diet and medication) between 2 weeks and 6 months.
+Hypothesis: Higher levels of gratitude/optimism at 2 weeks will be associated with greater amounts of physical activity (measured by accelerometer) at 6 months (primary study outcome measure), and greater improvements in self-reported adherence to health behaviors (activity, diet, and medication) between 2 weeks and 6 months.

-Specific Aim #3: To assess the association between gratitude at 2 weeks and other critical medical, functional, and psychological outcomes at 6 months.
+Specific Aim #3: To assess the association between gratitude/optimism at 2 weeks and non-elective cardiac rehospitalizations (and other clinical outcomes) at 6 months.

-Hypothesis: Higher levels of gratitude at 2 weeks will be associated with greater improvements in depression, health-related quality of life, function, cardiac symptoms, and possibly readmissions, between 2 weeks and 6 months.
+Hypothesis: Higher levels of gratitude/optimism at 2 weeks will be associated with greater improvements in depression, health-related quality of life, function, cardiac symptoms, and possibly readmissions, between 2 weeks and 6 months.

 Myocardial Infarction Unstable Angina |

-- Change in Physical Activity [ Time Frame: Intake and 6 months after ACS ] [ Designated as safety issue: No ]Subjects' level of physical activity as measured by an activity recall log and number of steps taken over a two week period measured by an accelerometer.
+- Physical Activity [ Time Frame: Intake and 6 months after ACS ]Subjects' level of physical activity as measured by an activity recall log and number of steps taken over a two week period measured by an accelerometer.

-- Change in Anxiety [ Time Frame: 2 weeks, 3 months, and 6 months ] [ Designated as safety issue: No ]Hospital Anxiety and Depression Scale (HADS)
+- Anxiety [ Time Frame: 2 weeks, 3 months, and 6 months ]Hospital Anxiety and Depression Scale Anxiety Subscale (HADS-A)

-- Change in Function [ Time Frame: 2 weeks, 3 months, and 6 months ] [ Designated as safety issue: No ]Duke Activity Symptom Index (DASI)
+- Function [ Time Frame: 2 weeks, 3 months, and 6 months ]Duke Activity Symptom Index (DASI)

-- Change in Cardiac Symptoms [ Time Frame: 2 weeks, 3 months, and 6 months ] [ Designated as safety issue: No ]A cardiac symptom scale adapted from the Women and Ischemia Syndrome Evaluation (WISE) study
+- Cardiac Symptoms [ Time Frame: 2 weeks, 3 months, and 6 months ]A cardiac symptom scale adapted from the Women and Ischemia Syndrome Evaluation (WISE) study

 Biospecimen Retention: Samples Without DNA